 A ton of MUDs and confusing MUD acronyms

-Some MUDs were paid, but the majority was free, made by students leeching very expensive university infra-structure.
-There was no Google, so people would post lists of MUDs on BBSes, newspapers and magazines:
+Some MUDs were paid, but the majority were free, made by students leeching very expensive university infrastructure.
+There was no Google, so people would post lists of MUDs on BBSes, personal websites, newspapers and magazines.